-Our goal is to grow this family business and add more equipment that allows us to specialize in providing any species or wood and cut it to any specifications that our customer’s needs.
-We are very conservative with what nature provides us and want to see that we do our best to reclaim the Urban Forest throughout the Phoenix area.
-It is such a loss and waste when a healthy tree is cut down or blown over resulting in it being hauled to the landfill, or cut up for firewood, or ground up into wood chips for landscaping.
-We have saved trees that fell during a storm or died from beetles or disease.
-These trees could make very unique furniture, counter tops, picture frames, wood beams or mantles, or whatever you imagination can come up with.
+Since we began, we have learned a great deal about the urban lumber industry and, especially, about what it takes to mill and properly dry lumber in this environment and with the specific species we find in Phoenix.
+We have added equipment, including a computer-driven kiln and , most recently a new saw, so we are able to cut trees from 12' in diameter to as big as 5' in diameter, and 18' for more long.
+We specialize in milling a wide variety of species or wood and cut it to any specifications that our customer’s needs.
+We are very conservative with what nature provides us and want to see that we do our best to reclaim the urban lumber throughout the Phoenix area.
+We have saved thousands of pounds of usable lumber from trees that fell during a storm or died from beetles or disease.
+It is such a loss and waste when a tree is cut down or blows over, and it is then hauled to the landfill or cut up for firewood, or ground up into wood chips for landscaping.
+Instead, with the services we provide, these trees can be reclaimed and repurposed to make very unique furniture, counter tops, picture frames, wood beams or mantles, or whatever your imagination can come up with.

 Thank you for reading about us!